Follow Me on Facebook

 Wenchang Satellite Launch Center - Wenchang, Hainan Island

 Did you know that there are some ports in China that offer international cruises to regions like South Korea, Japan, and even Europe?
 Check out the Chinese version of Trip.com for instance and they've got tons of destinations to choose.
 My trip was during CNY 2018.
-It was a 5-day cruise from Shanghai to Saebu, Japan.
+It was a 5-day cruise from Shanghai to Sasebo, Japan.
 Ask your Chinese counterparts for help with this one!
+My Roundtrip Cruise From China to Japan.

 Xilarumen Grasslands & Xiangshawan Desert - Inner Mongolia